1j01/tiamblia-original/README.md

 ## Music

 The simple music is an old guitar song I wrote, which is fun to play.
+See [guitar tablature](music.tab).

 The generative music is based on [a web audio example](https://web.archive.org/web/20130406040338/http://chromium.googlecode.com:80/svn/trunk/samples/audio/wavetable-synth2.html), modified to randomize the note sequence and parameters over time.